miklevin/MikeLev.in/_posts/2025-04-14-is-grok-better-than-chatgpt.md

   **Action:** Deepen this content by creating additional resource articles (or even a cluster of related topics) to cement authority around emerging “data theory” ideas and leverage internal links from related pages.

 - **Emerging Success in Open Source SEO:**
-  Multiple entries on pages such as **"open-source-seo-software"** and the associated query **"open source seo platform"** (with examples showing positions around 16–25 and impression counts in the 28–49 range) indicate that this subject is attractive to your audience.
+  Multiple entries on pages such as **"open-source-seo-software*"* and the associated query *"*open source seo platform"** (with examples showing positions around 16–25 and impression counts in the 28–49 range) indicate that this subject is attractive to your audience.
   **Action:** Expand and refresh these pages with updated case studies, tool comparisons, and technical how‐to guides.
 Consider both enhancing existing content and creating a new comprehensive hub on open source SEO.

 ### Concerning Losses